stappersg/vBook/src/tuto/0/basic.md

 # Basic configuration

-Several examples can be found in the [example/config](https://github.com/viridIT/vSMTP/tree/main/examples/) folder.

 ## The configuration file

 `vsmtp.toml` is the main configuration file.
 It is located in `/etc/vsmtp` directory.
 Do a backup and open the file with your favorite editor.
 Remove everything, and copy the configuration bellow.